octallium/website/docs/index.md

 **Octallium** is an online ninja training school ⚔️ for the **Coding Enthusiast** and dedicated to the programming toddlers.
 Start by learning how to hold basic programming chopsticks 🥢, then take the journey all the way to becoming a Programming Zen Master 🐲.

-We don't make any assumption about your prior programming knowledge and try to teach everything from scratch.
+I don't make any assumption about your prior programming knowledge and try to teach everything from scratch.

 Let the force be with you!